cofoundry-cms/Cofoundry.Samples.SimpleSite/README.md

 #### Visual Editor

-If you've installed the test data and logged in, you will be able to navigate the site and see the *visual editor toolbar* at the bottom of the screen, which contains buttons that let us *edit*, *preview* and *publish* pages and blog posts as we browse the site.
+If you've installed the test data and logged in, you will be able to navigate the site and see the *visual editor toolbar* at the bottom of the screen, which contains buttons that let you *edit*, *preview* and *publish* pages and blog posts as you browse the site.

 Click on the **Edit Draft** button to start editing.